n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 </pre>
 </div>

-The code is nearly identical, except we remove the `.to_dict()`.
-Not much to talk about here.
+The code is nearly identical, except we remove the `.to_dict()`, so the result is a Pandas `Series`.

-Next up, the dictionary based implementation.
+Since we know that the keys are from 0 to `max_key` in advance, we don't have to use a `defaultdict` for the dictionary-based approach, and can instead prepopulate with 0s (shown below).
+In the end, we'll see this doesn't make a big difference in performance.

 ```python
 def dict_groupby(keys, vals, max_key=None):